anthonydourra/CTI-Detection-Awareness/CTI_Briefs/2025-05-26_interlock_ransomware.md

 ## Summary

-The Interlock ransomware group has been actively targeting the healthcare sector, causing significant disruptions and raising serious concerns about patient data privacy.
+The Interlock ransomware group has been actively targeting the healthcare sector causing significant disruptions and raising serious concerns about patient data privacy.
+While they have a strong prescence targeting the healthcare industry, they've demonstrated the capacity and willingness to target other industries as well.

 ## TTPs Observed